JohnnyLdeAlba/enigma4/README.md

 - Fanfare section allows anyone to create personal profiles with contact information and contributions to the website.
 - An image gallery that generates thumbnails and inserts them into the users page of choice.
 - Allows users to upload other contributions such as stories (in various text formats) and mp3s.
+- Supports custom themes that allow users to change how the website looks.

 # [Example](https://enigma4.nexusultima.com)